openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions_students.rst

 Provide Feedback on Contributions
 ************************************

-As you read the contributions that other students and staff make to discussion topics, you can provide feedback without writing a complete response or comment.
-You can:
+As you read the contributions that other students and team members make to discussion topics, you can provide feedback without writing a complete response or comment.
+You can provide feedback in these ways.

 * :ref:`Vote for posts and responses<Vote for Posts or Responses>` to provide positive feedback.